ChapResearch/CROMA/README.md

 # CROMA
-The Chap Research Management Application (CROMA) is a web application for managing outreach for FIRST teams.
+The Chap Research Outreach Management Application (CROMA) is a web application for managing outreach for FIRST teams.